 As you can see, I got 783K views on this gaming video.
 This one did not go viral because of ads.
-It’s one of the only videos I’ve had that’s gotten close to a million views without the help of ads and this brought in tens of thousands of subscribers.
+It’s one of the only videos I’ve had that’s gotten close to a million views without the help of ads and this has brought in tens of thousands of subscribers.

 This has brought in a significant number of Youtube subscribers on my entire channel.
 I didn’t even like League of Legends.
 I just literally hired a coach to help me make videos and then I wasn’t planning to play anymore but the video went viral.

-Can a pro coach help me get out of bronze in League of Legends is a perfect example of why I’ve got so many Youtube subscribers and views.
+Can a pro coach help me get out of bronze in League of Legends is a perfect example of why I’ve got so many YouTube subscribers and views?

 This one video got 2,000+ subscribers and a thousand dollars in revenue.
 I then made a bunch of more League of Legends videos which brought in more subscribers.
 I stopped making League of Legends videos and then guess what?

 YouTube stopped showing most of my videos to the people who subscribed for League of Legends.
 The odds of YouTube showing a subscriber in the home feed became much lower.
-This one video and the other League of Legends videos account for thousands of subscribers who subscribe and then I got nothing else for them.
+This one video and the other League of Legends videos account for thousands of subscribers who subscribe and then I get nothing else for them.